joao-frohlich/cpython/Doc/library/datetime.rst

 -------------------------

-The :class:`timezone` class is a subclass of :class:`tzinfo`, each instance of which represents a time zone defined by a fixed offset from UTC.
+The :class:`timezone` class is a subclass of :class:`tzinfo`, each instance of which represents a timezone defined by a fixed offset from UTC.

-Objects of this class cannot be used to represent time zone information in the locations where different offsets are used in different days of the year or where historical changes have been made to civil time.
+Objects of this class cannot be used to represent timezone information in the locations where different offsets are used in different days of the year or where historical changes have been made to civil time.